-Click links at bottom of page or in the menu to the left to view descriptions of some parish discernment committees.
+Click links at bottom of page to view descriptions of some parish discernment committees.

 Through baptism, every Christian becomes a member of the Church, the Body of Christ, and participates in the ministry of the Church.
 When we say the words of the Baptismal Covenant, we affirm that by our baptism we are joined into the Church to “continue in the apostles’ teaching and fellowship, in the breaking of bread, and in the prayers,” to “persevere in resisting evil,” to “seek and serve Christ in all persons” and to “strive for justice and peace among all people.”
 This ministry is ours, whatever our age or gender, whatever our skills or training, whatever our role, large or small, and whether we are lay or ordained.
 We all share a common ministry.

 This common ministry takes diverse forms.
 As Saint Paul teaches, there are both many roles to be performed within the Church and the world and many gifts dispersed among us that may equip us to perform those roles.
 Each of us, then, if we make the effort to become aware of our abilities and gifts and to seek the guidance of the Holy Spirit for us, may discover that we have been given specific ways through which we can live out our part in the common ministry.